larryebaum/chef-services/README.md

 `<br><br>
 Copy contents of output file to clipboard or local workstation file as [USERNAME].pem Exit kitchen ssh session.<br>
-`exit`<br>
+`exit`<br><br>
+Log in to
+Log in to Chef server with delivery account; select organization from Administration tab and click invite user; indicate the newly created admin user to be added and click Invite.<br>
+Log in to Chef server with admin account, accept invite.<br>

-Log in to Chef server with admin account to verify.
+Log in to Chef server with delivery account; select Administration tab; select Admins group from left pane and add newly created admin user to the admin group.<br>

 ###### 4. Prep local workstation for Automate Project
 Create directory matching enterprise name.
-Create subdirectory with organization name.<br>
+Create subdirectory with organization name.
+Create subdirectory cookbooks.<br>
 Within organization directory, create `.chef` directory.<br>
 Move or create private key file (from step 3 above) into .chef directory.<br>
 From Chef server UI, download knife.rb file for your Chef org and move into .chef directory.<br>